ndonfris/fish-lsp/README.md

 The standalone executables are built using [pkg](https://www.npmjs.com/package/@yao-pkg/pkg), and don't require `node` or `yarn` to be installed.

-#### Using a Package Managers
+#### Using a Package Manager  <a href="using-a-package-manager" />

-Currently, it is __not recommended__ to use package managers for installation.

-However, the following package managers are supported:
+Stability across package managers can vary.
+Consider using another installation method if issues arise.

 ```bash
 # Using npm